monsoonmaelstrom/book2/book2.md

 “In a minute,” I tell him, as I wave him off.
 “Let me think.”

 I can’t undo the magic on Liam.
-If the sameness of the object is crucial to the magic, it would require more or less the inverse of what Davy just did to the key.
+If the sameness of the object is crucial to the magic, it would require more or less the inverse of what Davy did to the key.
 I would have to fundamentally change either Liam or my mother, and there’s no way she’s going to sit there and allow me to do it to her, and there’s no way I *will* do it to Liam.
 Plus, doing so would make the magic completely unstable and who knows what would happen then.

 Shit.